SearchWP Blog

 Step 2: Add a New Search Engine and Customize It

-A search engine contains a set of rules that WordPress follows when performing a search.
+A search engine contains a set of rules that SearchWP follows when performing a search.

-With SearchWP, you can create multiple search engines and link them to specific search boxes.
+The best part is that you can create multiple search engines and link them to specific search forms.

-The Default search engine controls the work of every existing search box on your site.
+Currently, you will see a single search engine named Default, which controls the native WordPress search forms.
 By customizing it, you can manage how search works across your site in general.

 For example, you can make searchable a lot of useful data, exclude specific categories from search results, and more.